| Title: | Frequency Distribution Tables, Histograms and Polygons |

 The simplest way to run ‘fdt_cat’ is supplying only the ‘x’

-object, for example: ct <- fdt_cat(x)
+object, for example: ct <- fdt_cat(x).
+In this case all necessary

 default values (‘sort = TRUE’ and ‘decreasing = TRUE’) will be used.